 Environmental matters: Environmental protection and conservation, climate protection Impact of activity Significant environmental impact under normal operations, principally through the effect of hydropower plants on habitats in relation to river morphology and biodiversity and through the effect of thermal power plants in relation to airborne emissions.
 Significant risks Under normal operations, no significant risks to the plants with potentially negative effects for the environment; the likelihood that these risks will arise is minimised by operating the facilities in compliance with the laws.
 Management of the risks Certified environmental management systems; for extreme events (severe flooding, earthquakes, etc.) there are specific emergency plans and a crisis management team.
-Social matters: Secure supply of electricity, increase in enterprise value, customer relations, innovation, stakeholder engagement, commitment to society Impact of activity System security in the Austrian transmission grid; direct economic value generated and distributed (wages and salaries, taxes, dividends, interest, capital expenditure); safe, affordable products and services for customers; consideration of concerns of stakeholders; long-term participation in social and education-related activities.
-Significant risks Failure of critical infrastructure; risks involving information security, cyber security and data protection.
-Management of the Group-wide organisational structures for opportunity and risk management as well as crisis management; implementation and refinement of Group-wide information
+Social matters: Secure supply of electricity, increase in enterprise value, customer relations, innovation, stakeholder engagement, commitment to society Social matters: Impact of activity Impact of relations, innovation, stakeholder engagement, commitment to society System security in the Austrian transmission grid; direct economic value generated and distributed (wages and salaries, taxes, dividends, interest, capital expenditure); safe, affordable products and services for customers; consideration of concerns of

 Employee-related matters: Responsibility to employees, advancement of diversity and inclusion in the Group Impact of activity Performance-based, productive corporate actions for securing the core business over the long term and exploiting new business opportunities with the goal of safeguarding and ideally creating skilled employment.
 Significant risks Risks can be minimised through extensive personnel management and continuous further development of the high safety standards as well as through the development of socially acceptable solutions (in the case of job cuts) in conjunction with the employee representatives.
 Management of the risks Group-wide management systems for occupational safety and occupational health management; incorporation of the employee representatives; personnel development; diversity strategy and concept; demographic and knowledge management; employer branding.

-Respect for human rights: Procurement practices, responsibility to employees, advancement of diversity and inclusion in the Group Impact of activity As a signatory to the UN Global Compact, VERBUND exercises a positive influence on its business partners in and outside Austria.
+Respect for human Procurement practices, responsibility to employees, advancement rights: diversity and inclusion in the Group Impact of activity As a signatory to the UN Global Compact, VERBUND exercises a positive influence on its business partners in and outside Austria.
 Significant risks The aspects of "equal treatment" and "freedom of association" have been identified as human rights issues in the direct sphere of influence; there are no significant risks here.
 Consulting activities in emerging markets give rise to a risk of human rights being violated by third parties.
 Risks in the upstream supply chain cannot be ruled out entirely, which is why due diligence must be exercised in procurement.
-Management of the risks Code of Conduct prescribes equal opportunity, sanctions will be imposed for violations of the Code of Conduct; diversity management encourages equal opportunities for all people; workplace training sessions in the corporate values will be provided; hot spot analysis of the supply chain; regular evaluation of corporate policies and instructions for Procurement; review of the integrity of the business partners prior to collaboration on projects.
+Management of the risks Code of Conduct prescribes equal opportunity; sanctions will be imposed for violations of the Code of Conduct; diversity management encourages equal opportunities for all people; workplace training sessions in the corporate values will be provided; hot spot analysis of the supply chain; regular evaluation of corporate policies and instructions for Procurement; review of the integrity of the business partners prior to collaboration on projects.

 Anti-corruption and bribery matters: Compliance and transparency Impact of activity Use of fair business practices has a positive impact on society.
 Significant risks The annual Group-wide compliance risk survey collects information on significant corruption risks.
 Management of the risks Group-wide management system for compliance and Group-wide opportunity and risk management, reviews of the integrity of business partners, compliance trainings.